What is Acupressure?

 - Spleen 6 (SP6): San Yin Jiao - good for many urological and pelvic disorders as well as fatigue and insomnia.
 This should be avoided during pregnancy.

-Acupressure is a holistic treatment designed to help the body’s ability to heal itself.
+Acupressure is a holistic treatment designed to help the body's ability to heal itself.
 In other words, it is not designed to treat specific illnesses.
-The following are some common complaints that many people have found relief from:
+The following are some common complaints that many people have found relief from after an acupressure session:

 - Anxiety and depression